Hackingzone/airgeddon/README.md

 <br/>
 Anyway, can be used with any Linux distro if you have installed the tools what script needs.
 The script checks for them at the beginning.<br/>
 <br/>
-Essential tools: <- *the script doesn't work if you don't have installed all of them*<br/>
+Essential tools: <- *the script doesn't work if you don't have installed all of them*
 ```
 iwconfig
 iw